Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

-Overall, our observations indicate (i) a spontaneous resistance increase of several tens of percent over a time scale of months, (ii) faster aging for smaller junctions, (iii) no measurable influence of the investigated measurement currents or measurement cadence on the aging process, and (iv) no conclusive difference in aging across oxidation doses within the constraints of this study.
+Overall, our observations indicate (i) the resistance spontaneously increasing by several tens of percent over a time scale of a month, (ii) faster aging for smaller junctions, (iii) no measurable influence of the measurement currents or measurement cadence on the aging process, and (iv) no conclusive difference in aging across oxidation doses within the constraints of this study.